The Book of Daniel in Preterist Perspective

 28. Hitherto is the end of the matter.
 As for me Daniel, my cogitations much troubled me, and my countenance changed in me: but I kept the matter in my heart.

-An everlasting kingdom — The purpose of this passage, and the entire prophecy of Daniel, is to give the Jews a correct understanding of the time when the Messiah would come and to declare when the kingdom of heaven would come on earth.
-When Jesus declared that the kingdom of heaven was at hand, he alluded to Daniel stating that He was the Messiah, the Son of man spoken of by Daniel.
+An everlasting kingdom — The purpose of this passage, and the entire prophecy of Daniel, is to give the Jews a correct understanding of the time when the Messiah would come.
+The purpose is to declare when the kingdom of God would come on earth.
+Jesus alluded to Daniel when He said to His disciples, “Assuredly, I say to you, there are some standing here who shall not taste death till they see the Son of Man coming in His kingdom.”
+(Matthew 16:28).

 1. In the third year of the reign of king Belshazzar a vision appeared unto me, even unto me Daniel, after that which appeared unto me at the first.

-In the third year of the reign of king Belshazzar — About BC 553.
+In the third year of the reign of king Belshazzar — About 553 BC.

-A vision appeared unto me — This is the third vision of the book of Daniel.
+A vision appeared unto me — This is the Third Vision of the Book of Daniel.
 The prophet makes it clear that this is his vision, not an interpreted dream of a king as in chapter two.
 It is two years after the vision of chapter seven, which came to Daniel in a dream.
 Unlike the first two visions, it does not come as a dream, but as a waking vision.
-Unlike the first visions, an angel appears and gives Daniel an interpretation..
+Unlike in the First Vision, an angel appears and gives Daniel an interpretation.

 2. And I saw in a vision; and it came to pass, when I saw, that I was at Shushan in the palace, which is in the province of Elam; and I saw in a vision, and I was by the river of Ulai.